Reparations Are Due

 Photo courtesy of Andrea Clark

-Through the “urban renewal” process, the City of Asheville played a significant role in the destruction of our neighborhoods and businesses and the wealth that our community had started to build.
+Through the “urban renewal” process, the City of Asheville played a significant role in the destruction of Black neighborhoods and businesses and the wealth that its community had started to build.

 Photo from Asheville Citizen-Times

-This process moved many members of our community into public housing, with no ownership, creating the conditions for multigenerational poverty and related issues.
+This process moved many members of the Black community into public housing with no ownership, creating the conditions for multigenerational poverty and related issues.

 The 1937 Home Owners’ Loan Corporation map of Asheville.
 All of the areas marked in red were majority African-American.